ossd-s25/project-evaluation/lucide_evaluation.md

 __Do pull requests get reviewed?__

+A fair amount of pull requests get reviewed but it seems as those that are labelled as fixes get reviewed faster.
+There have been 5 closed PRs in the last week.

 __Do maintainers thank people for their contributions?__

+Contributors are not usually directly thanked in comments however credits for contributions are given through Credits section.

 __Are there special skills required to contribute to the project?
 If so, what are they?__

+This project doesn't require any special skills but previous design illustration experience would be a boon.

 __Are there any special hardware/software requirements to be able to contribute to the project?
 If so, what are they?__

+In order to add svg icons you may have to use an illustrator such as:
+- Figma
+- Adobe illustrator
+- Inkscape
+- Affinity

+You will also need minimum version of Nodejs 16.4+ For package management you will need PNPM.